DavisTH127/DavisWebsite/README.md

 # DavisWebsite
 A Simple portfolio using react.
-Also to better my understanding of HTML and CSS.
+Playing with HTML and CSS.